KieranBest/Final-Year-Project/Documentation.md

 - Scoring for multiple keys
 - Documenting wrong notes pushed when 1 or more notes pressed does not much notes required for chords

+What also became apparent during this project is while it is beneficial to have a rough structure to the project and be tasked by the stakeholder, this can cause issues down the line as the project is not always going to be structured in the most organised way when it comes to implementation.
+Had I better planned the extent of this project I would've planned to create the database, server, client and the account system at the beginning of the project as I believe it is one of the most complex parts of my project and should've been treated as so.

-A very important lesson I learned not only from myself, but from my peers is that having a structured work time for this project benefited me greatly, and I could see the difference in my project compared to my peers because I had my 'project day'.
+A very important lesson I learned, not only from myself but from my peers, is that having a structured work time for this project benefited me greatly, and I could see the difference in my project compared to my peers because I had my 'project day'.
 I planned from the beginning to work on this project every Wednesday, and I did that religously.
 From having that structure I was able to fulfill the majority of my research and create a very basic prototype for my project in the first semester ready for the presentation in January.
 This put me in good stead for the rest of the project, and set me in my way that I can achieve a lot more than I thought capable in a short space of time.
 This structure also proved excellent in terms of motivation, I looked forward to my project day every week was excited to implement further features and see my progress.

 **present all the results (products, experimental findings, theories, etc.) generated during the project.
 This may also include some off-topic findings that were not expected, or which were side-effects of other explorations.**

 #### Goals Achieved

-I am proud to say that by the end of the 1st milestone I successfully had a working prototype for the poster presentation in January, I confidently showcased my project in the presentation, being able to express all aspects of the project and how I planned to achieve them.
-Even using my research to back up conscious choices I have made for this project and potential features that could be implememented in the future.

-By the end of the 2nd milestone I had created an application that was able to adapt to the users ability and alter the difficulty in order to keep the user in the "zone of proximal development".
-It was

 When starting this project it was apparent that there would always be room for further improvement, but the scope of the project and how vast it could become was beyond what I could have imagined before this project began.
 Initially my scope of the project was to create a teaching tool that could be used either in classrooms or personal use, to teach users how to play piano and read sheet music.
 And since then it has greatly progressed from suggestions from my supervisor, stakeholder and personal research conducted on similar applications and now has features that I hadn't ever considered.
 Features such as: